mosaic-group/openfpm-website/src/hackathon24.md

 We can recommend the following hotels in the vicinity:

 *   [Stellaris Apartment Hotel](https://www.stellaris-apartment.de/de/home), on-campus.
-Booking codes for discounts at this place are available.
-Please get it touch with [Stefan Adami](mailto:stefan.adami@tum.de) to get more details about the offer
+Booking codes for discounts at this place are available upon registration (see below)
 *   [Hotel Marriott](https://www.marriott.com/en-us/hotels/muccg-courtyard-munich-garching/overview/?scid=f2ae0541-1279-4f24-b197-a979c79310b0), on-campus.
-Booking codes for discounts at this place are available.
-Please get it touch with [Stefan Adami](mailto:stefan.adami@tum.de) to get more details about the offer
+Booking codes for discounts at this place are available upon registration (see below)
 *   [Hotel Koenig Ludwig II](https://hkl.de/
 ), Garching (off-campus), 5 min.
 Public transport to the campus